-There are no studies looking at possible risks to a pregnancy when the father takes dimethyl fumarate.
-In animal studies at low and moderate doses, there was no impact in male fertility.
-However at very high doses in male rats, there was a decrease in sperm motility after the drug was given.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on paternal exposures at https://mothertobaby.org/fact-sheets/paternal-exposurespregnancy/pdf/.
+Studies have not been done to see if dimethyl fumarate could affect male fertility or increase the chance of birth defects in humans.
+In animal studies at low and moderate doses, there was no impact on male fertility.
+At very high doses in male rats, there was a decrease in sperm motility (the sperm’s ability to move) after the drug was given.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet on paternal exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 MotherToBaby is currently conducting a study looking at multiple sclerosis and medications used to treat MS in pregnancy.
 If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.